denis-g/firefox-user.js/README.md

 A `userChrome.css` file affects the browser's UI, and `userContent.css` file affects the browser's content, which is all Firefox-specific pages (`about: `).

 ### chrome/userChrome.css

+- Auto-hide bookmarks toolbar
+- Close tab button shown on hover
 - Compact list menu
-- Auto-hide bookmarks toolbar
-- Close tab button is shown on hover
+- Floating findbar on top
+- Hide on urlbar 'This time...'
+- Iconized main menu
 - Minimal UI scrollbars
-- Hide on urlbar 'This time, search with' block

 ### chrome/userContent.css

-- Multi-column addons page
+- Multi-column addons

 ---